bsarikaya/sensing/sensps.md

   inline: 'yes'
   compact: 'yes'
   subcompact: 'no'
-title: Problem Statement for  Internet of Things Sensing
+title: The Need for New Authentication Methods for Internet of Things
-abbrev: IoT Sensing Problem Statement
+abbrev: Introduce The Need for IoT Authentication
 date: 2021
 author:
 - ins: D. H. von Hugo